michaeljsteel/NumBAT/docs/source/tute_elem.rst

 Previously, we have seen how to generate images of the Gmsh template and mesh, but that only gives an indirect sense of the final structure.

-In this example, we create objects that can plot the refractive index profile and acoustic velocity profile directly.
+In this example, we create structure that can plot the refractive index profile and acoustic velocity profile directly.
 These are created with the calls ``wguide.get_structure_plotter_refractive_index()`` and ``wguide.get_structure_plotter_acoustic_velocity()``.
-Then, on each of these objects we can call one or more methods to generate files containing 1D and 2D profiles.
+Then, on each of these structure we can call one or more methods to generate files containing 1D and 2D profiles.
 The 1D profiles can be made along any x-cut, any y-cut, or along a straight line between any two points.